Why have American car manufacturers become mere power banks? A deep dive into the "financial deadlock" of American manufacturing.

 Rigid R&D cycles: Missing market windows.

-Furthermore, Ford's global supply chain management faces severe challenges.
+Additionally, Ford's global supply chain management faces severe challenges.
 The impact of the pandemic and changes in international relations have forced Ford to restructure its supply chain.
 However, inefficiencies in integrating new suppliers, debugging production lines, and rebuilding logistics routes have not only increased costs but also affected the stability of product quality.
 At the same time, rising raw material prices and chip shortages have further intensified cost pressures.
-The practice of excessively shifting these pressures onto suppliers has introduced quality risks, creating a vicious cycle of "cost versus quality."
+The practice of excessively shifting pressure onto suppliers has also introduced quality risks, creating a vicious cycle of cost versus quality.
 This is a common dilemma faced by traditional American automakers during their transformation.

 V. Ford's "Stroke of Genius": The Reluctant Transformation from Car Manufacturing to Becoming a "Power Bank"